risingwavelabs/risingwave/docs/data-model-and-encoding.md

 > Source files: `utils/memcomparable`, `utils/value-encoding`

 RisingWave stores user data in shared key-value storage called 'Hummock'.
 Tables, materialized views and checkpoints of internal streaming operators are encoded into key-value entries.
+Every field of a row aka. cell is encoded as a key-value entry, except `NULL` values are omitted.

 ![row-format](./images/data-model-and-encoding/row-format.svg)